MEXICO VOLCANOES TRILOGY ORIZABA CLIMB

 MEXICO VOLCANOES SKILL & EXPERIENCE LEVEL

-Participants on the Orizaba climb should have some previous ice axe and crampon experience and should be in very good physical condition.
-If you don't, please give us a call to see if this trip will work for you.
+Participants on the Orizaba climb should have some previous ice axe and crampon experience, but it is not required.
+You should be in very good physical condition.

 MEXICO VOLCANOES GROUND TRANSPORTATION & LODGING